How to Feel More Comfortable in Your Own Skin

 It takes, first of all, the decision to stop trying to become someone who deserves to feel comfortable — and to start practising comfort with who you already are.

 This sounds simple and is not.
-The mind wants to negotiate: yes, but first I need to lose the weight, or fix the habit, or become more disciplined, or resolve the thing I am ashamed of.
+The mind wants to negotiate: yes, but first I need to fix this thing, or become more like that, or resolve what I am ashamed of.
 The promise is always that comfort is available on the other side of improvement.

 But comfort does not work that way.
 Women who wait until they have earned the right to feel okay in their own skin are still waiting.
 The conditions are never quite met.
 There is always another thing to fix before the permission arrives.